What is Wi-Fi 6?

 A. Yes.
 For Cisco, investment protection, ensuring that Wi-Fi 6 seamlessly coexists with existing 802.11ac Wave 1 and Wave 2 products is the number one priority.
 The industry has carefully designed Wi-Fi 6 to interact naturally with 802.11ac and older APs and clients.
 Cisco Catalyst 9100 APs supporting the Wi-Fi 6 standard adhere to the requirement that a Wi-Fi 6 device must support all the mandatory modes of 802.11a/g/n and 802.11ac.
 They can communicate with 802.11a/g/n and 802.11ac clients using 802.11a/g/n or 802.11ac formatted Physical Protocol Data Units (PPDUs).

-Q. Will the Cisco Catalyst 9100 Access Points support the new Cisco Catalyst 9800 Series Wireless Controllers?
+Q. Will the Cisco Catalyst 9100 Access Points support the Cisco Catalyst 9800 Series Wireless Controllers?

-A. Yes, The new Cisco Catalyst 9800 Wireless Controllers will be fully supported by both the Cisco Catalyst 9100 and existing 802.11ac Access Points.
-With the Cisco Catalyst 9800 Series, your infrastructure Wi-Fi network will be ready to be upgraded to Wi-Fi 6.
+A. Yes, the Cisco Catalyst 9800 Series Wireless Controllers will be fully supported by both the Cisco Catalyst 9100 and existing 802.11ac access points.
+With the Cisco Catalyst 9800 Series, your infrastructure Wi-Fi network will be ready to be upgraded to Wi-Fi 6 and Wi-Fi 6E.

 Q. What controller and management options are available for the Cisco Catalyst 9100 Access Points?